 4.1 – Overview

 Here is an image that reflects an empty page where we have just activated Elementor (previous step).
-You must distinguish 4 parts:
+You must distinguish four parts:

 - The sidebar: this area cannot be edited with Elementor.
-This is WordPress which is responsible for its contents (tab Appearance> Widgets ) and it’s your theme is responsible for its appearance and design.
-So don’t try to change this using Elementor, you won’t be able to.
+WordPress is responsible for its contents (tab Appearance> Widgets ), and your theme is responsible for its appearance and design.
+So don’t try to change this using Elementor.
+You won’t be able to.

 - The body: this is the main content.
 This is precisely where the builders’ pages come in, whatever they are.
 So this is where you can start building your page layout.